Slayer95/aura-bot/CLI.md

 This flag is disabled by default.

+## \`--latency-equalize\`

+This flag adds a minimum delay to all actions performed by players in the hosted game, evening the field in case players' connection quality differ significatively.

+This flag is enabled by default.

+## \`--no-latency-equalize\`

+This flag prevents a minimum delay from being added to actions performed by players in the hosted game, allowing maximum responsiveness during gameplay.

+This flag is disabled by default.

 ## \`--latency-normalize\`

 This flag automatically synchronizes the network state of players in the hosted game, in such a game that some